Big Bag: Animated segments

-The scenes with Shelly and friends served as frames for a variety of individual animated segments, which were also rotated between seasons.
-As opposed to the shorter clips on Sesame Street, the animated segments ran approximately 3 to 8 minutes each and were produced by various studios in New York City, Australia, and Europe, often with consultation from Sesame Workshop and Cartoon Network (Big Bag aired back to back with Small World, another preschool series which showcased different international cartoons).
+The scenes with Chelli and friends served as frames for a variety of individual animated segments, which were also rotated between seasons.
+As opposed to the shorter clips on Sesame Street, the seven animated segments ran approximately 3 to 8 minutes each and were produced by various studios in New York City, Australia, and Europe, often with consultation from Sesame Workshop and Cartoon Network (Big Bag aired back to back with Small World, another preschool series which showcased different international cartoons).
 The shorts included: